-“Think about eating more plants,” Smith said.
-Yes, it’s really that simple.
-The USDA recommends eating that women eat at least two-and-a-half cups of vegetables and one-and-a-half to two cups of fruit every day to make the most of their fiber, antioxidants, vitamins, and minerals.
-And diets high in plants (like the Mediterranean diet) are linked with a plethora of health benefits, from improved heart health to a reduced risk of mortality.
+"Think about eating more plants," Smith said.
+Yes, it is really that simple.
+The USDA recommends that we eat at least two-and-a-half cups of vegetables and one-and-a-half to two cups of fruit every day to obtain fiber, antioxidants, vitamins, and minerals.
+Meal regimes that are high in plants are linked with a plethora of health benefits, from improved heart health to a reduced risk of mortality.

 Zeitlin added that we could all stand to add more onto our plates.
-“If you’re someone who eats a lot [of plants], great, maybe you want to double your portion,” she said.
-If you tend to skimp on the veggies, “think about tripling it.”
-You can do this in a lot of ways, she said: raw in salads or as crudités, roasted, grilled, sautéed, basically any way that you like it is a good thing.
+"If you're someone who eats a lot [of plants], great, maybe you want to double your portion," she said.
+If you tend to skimp on the veggies, "think about tripling it."
+You can do this in a lot of ways, she said: raw in salads, as crudités, roasted, grilled, sautéed.
+Basically, any way that you like to eat vegetables is a good thing.

 3. Food should be joyful (and not stressful)

-“Food should be enjoyable,” Zeitlin said.
-“You should be eating what you like to eat and want to eat.”
-That’s important whether you’re choosing the healthy foods you want to prioritize (don’t try to force yourself to eat kale if you just hate it!) or deciding what dessert to eat.
-“When you want a chocolate chip cookie, you should have that too.
-Food and nutrition and nourishing yourself goes both ways.”
+"Food should be enjoyable," Zeitlin said.
+"You should be eating what you like to eat and want to eat."
+This advice is important when choosing the healthy foods you want to prioritize (don't try to force yourself to eat kale if you just hate it!) and deciding what dessert to eat.
+"When you want a chocolate chip cookie, you should have that too.
+Food and nutrition and nourishing yourself goes both ways."

 4. Find an eating plan you can truly keep up with

-When it comes to picking an eating plan, Zeitlin had this to say: “If it sounds like cruel and unusual punishment, you shouldn’t do it.”
+When it comes to picking an eating plan, Zeitlin had this to say: "If it sounds like cruel and unusual punishment, you shouldn't do it."
 She urged people to consider whether a given eating plan is something that you can do for the long haul, no matter where you live or where you go.
 Will you be still be able to have options to eat when going out with friends or traveling to a new place?
 Will it be a huge pain to find alternatives on a regular basis?
-“It’s not going to work for you,” she said, if it isn’t suitable for the realities of your everyday life.
+"It's not going to work for you if it isn't suitable for the realities of your everyday life."
+Truer words, right?

 5. Drink more water